IBM-Cloud/docs/services/mobileaccess/google-auth-overview.md

 * From this point on, all requests that are made through the {{site.data.keyword.amashort}} client SDK  have a newly obtained authorization header.
 * The {{site.data.keyword.amashort}} client SDK automatically resends the original request that triggered the authorization flow.
 * The {{site.data.keyword.amashort}} server SDK extracts the authorization header from the request, validates it with the {{site.data.keyword.amashort}} service, and grants access to a back-end resource.

+### {{site.data.keyword.amashort}} web application request flow
+{: #mca-google-web-sequence}

+The {{site.data.keyword.amashort}} web application request flow is similar to the mobile client flow.
+However, {{site.data.keyword.amashort}} protects the web application, rather than a {{site.data.keyword.Bluemix_notm}} back-end resource.

+* The initial request is sent by the web application (from a log-in form, for example).
+* The final redirect is to the protected area of the web application itself, rather than back-end protected resource.